AdobeDocs/commerce-cloud-service.en/help/cloud-guide/store/store-settings-example.md

 To complete these configuration management tasks, you need the following:

 *  Project reader role with [environment "admin"](../project/user-access.md) privileges
-*  Admin URL and credentials for Integration, Staging, and Production environments
+*  Admin URL and credentials for integration, Staging, and Production environments

 ## Configure the Commerce Admin

-In the Integration environment, you can log in to the Admin to modify system configuration settings for stores, websites, modules or extensions, static file optimization, and system values related to static content deployment.
+In the integration environment, you can log in to the Admin to modify system configuration settings for stores, websites, modules or extensions, static file optimization, and system values related to static content deployment.
 See [Configuration data](store-settings.md#scd-performance).

 **To change locale and static file optimization settings**:

-1. Log in to the Integration environment Admin.
+1. Log in to the integration environment Admin.
 You can access this URL through the [Project Web Interface](../project/overview.md).
 1. Navigate to **Stores** > Settings > **Configuration** > General > **General**.
 1. In the page navigation, expand **Locale Options**.
 1. From the **Locale** list, change the locale.
 You can change it back later.